Ryanair lifts profit forecast, looks forward to fare wars

 Ryanair had already raised its annual profit forecast by 25 percent in early September thanks to lower fuel costs and a combination of strong sterling and poor weather in northern Europe, which boosted demand from sun-seeking Britons.

 On Monday it said fewer empty seats meant it would fly 105 million passengers in the year to March 31, up from an earlier estimate of 104 million.
-This would lift profits to the upper end of the new forecast range of 1.175 billion euros to 1.225 billion euros ( 0.84 billion pounds).
+This would lift profits to the upper end of the new forecast range of 1.175 billion euros to 1.225 billion euros ($1.30-1.35 billion).

 He later told a conference call with industry analysts there was an "outside possibility" that a strong Easter could lift numbers closer to 106 million and that fares could fall less than a forecast 4 percent in the three months to March 31.